Lane Hall Exhibit Space

 The Institute for Research on Women and Gender and the Women’s and Gender Studies Department present a regular schedule of art exhibitions in Lane Hall’s lobby, an intimate space, conducive to seeing, reflection, and study.

 Exhibitions feature works in a variety of media, by artists from near and far who are united in their exploration of topical issues and themes that hold meaning for the study of women and gender.
+Exhibitions are selected through a nominations process and review committee of WGS and IRWG representatives.
+Nominations come from U-M faculty in an annual call.

 Current Exhibit